ValerieGM/Timestamp-Microservice/README.md

 # Timestamp-Microservice

-Timestap Microservice in NodeJS and Express.
+Timestamp Microservice in NodeJS and Express.

 ## Project Setup